alexcandelas/sonata/README.md

 ## Browser support

-The latest versions of all major browsers are supported:
+- Last 3 versions of all major browsers (Chrome, Edge, Firefox, Opera, Safari).

-- Chrome (last 3)
-- Firefox (last 3)
-- Internet Explorer 11
+- Internet Explorer is not supported.
-- Microsoft Edge 12+
-- Opera (last 3)
-- Safari (last 3)

 ## Credits